abdullah16-blip/Steadfast-Courier-API-Integration/README.md

-# Getting Started with Create React App
+# Getting Started with Steadfast Courier React App
+### NB: Some files such as node_modules were git ignored.
+You may have to install those files first.
+Check the .gitignore file.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).